 McNees Wallace & Nurick LLC exists to provide professional services of superior value designed to enhance our clients’ success.
 We do this with creativity and integrity while anticipating problems and understanding our clients’ needs.

-We will foster a firm culture that attracts and retains the best people and enables each of us to achieve our goals.
-We will work with enthusiasm and unity of purpose.
-We will continue as leaders in our community and profession.
+For over 80 years, McNees has led the community and legal profession.
+We foster a firm culture that attracts and retains the best people and enables us to use our unique talents to better serve our clients enthusiastically and with unity of purpose.

 McNees Wallace & Nurick LLC is committed to devoting our resources and skills to constantly improve the communities in which we do business.
 For the firm, this includes contributions to charitable organizations, sponsorship of charity events, and encouraging employees to contribute to the United Way through payroll deductions.
 Similarly, our attorneys and staff give generously of their personal time and talent to organizations in their own communities.
 All attorneys in the firm are encouraged to donate pro bono services, which they provide individually and through Central Pennsylvania Legal Services.